List of all U-boats

 26 Apr 1943

-22.44 hrs, Bay of Biscay: after locating the outbound boat on radar, a Leigh Light equipped Wellington Mk.XII (RAF Sqn 172/R, pilot Sgt Alex Coumbis) launched an attack from off the port bow.
+22.44 hrs, Bay of Biscay: after locating the outbound boat on radar, a Wellington Mk.XII (RAF Sqn 172/R, pilot Sgt Alex Coumbis) launched a Leigh Light attack from off the port bow.
 U-566 dived immediately, but an accurate salvo of six depth charges which straddled the bows caused severe damage, including a leak in the forends and a damaged diving tank.
 At 23.55 hrs, the damage forced the U-boat to surface, unable to dive.
 Approaches by another Wellington (RAF Sqn172/M) were held off with flak.
-After exchanging fire with U-566, the aircraft left to return to base at 00.27 hours, having used up its depth charges on an unsuccessful attack on U-103 earlier.
-U-566 had to break off the patrol and later returned to port escorted by four Ju88 aircraft and naval vessels.
+After exchanging fire with U-566, the aircraft left to return to base at 00.27 hrs, having used up its depth charges on an unsuccessful attack on U-103 earlier.
+U-566 had to break off the patrol and later returned to port escorted by four Ju88 aircraft and a naval escort.
 (Sources: Franks, KTBs, ADM199/1784)

 7 Aug 1943